 - Sprinkle the dough lightly with more flour and begin to roll it into a round, sprinkling lightly with more flour as necessary to prevent sticking.
 The edges will be jagged and a bit rough.

 - Gather the dough together and repeat the process at least once more, until the dough is smoother.
-Roll the dough into an approximately 10-inch round, turning and flouring lightly as necessary.
+Roll the dough into an approximately 8-inch round, turning and flouring lightly as necessary.
 The edges should be less rough, but this is rustic flatbread.

-- Brush about 1 tablespoon of neutral oil on the hot skillet.
+- Brush about 1 teaspoon of neutral oil on the hot skillet.
 Pick up the prepared raw piece of flatbread and place it flat in the center of the skillet, taking care not to bend any of the edges.

 - Flip the flatbread over and allow it to cook for another minute, pressing it firmly back onto the skillet with the spatula to prevent it from puffing up.
 You can also take a toothpick and prick any bubbles to deflate them.

-- Continue to cook the flatbread, flipping it frequently, until it is set on both sides and doesn’t glisten anywhere.
+- Continue to cook the flatbread, flipping it frequently, until it is set on both sides and doesnโt glisten anywhere.
 It should take 2 to 3 minutes total.
-Remove the flatbread from the skillet, place it in the center of the tea towel (See Recipe Notes), and fold the edges of the towel over on it to enclose it.

 - Repeat with the other piece of dough, oiling the skillet lightly as necessary.
+You can serve the flatbread warm right away.

 - Place the second flatbread on the unrolled portion of the towel, and repeat the process, rolling until the two flatbreads are tightly wrapped in the towel.
 Allow them to cool for at least 5 minutes wrapped in the towel before unwrapping and serving.